- 1. Explore White Beach

 This activity requires training as you need to learn how to breathe correctly below the surface of the water.
 In Boracay, there are a lot of scuba diving lessons you can take, ranging from Discover Scuba Diving lesson to PADI Advanced Open Water Diver.
 You can bring your scuba diving gear or rent one near the diving site.

-You can't leave Boracay without participating in the famed Boracay Pub Crawl experience.
+You can't leave Boracay without participating in the famed Boracay Pub Crawl.
 The event promises the ultimate nightlife experience; bar-hopping, ice-breaker games, and welcome drinks.
 Live it up and party to your heart's content.

-Not only that, but you'll be given a unique pub crawl shirt as well!
+You'll be given a unique pub crawl shirt as well!
 You'll be able to taste a variety of flavored shots, and most of them are for free or sold at a low price.
-You'll also be given your shot glass to keep with you after the pub crawl event!
+You'll also be given your shot glass to keep with you after the pub crawl!

 The entrance to the bars included in the itinerary is also free of charge.
 It's a great way to experience the nightlife in Boracay and meet new friends in the process.

 Diniwid Beach is a serene and unassuming little stretch of sand north of the bustling White Beach.
-It has the same tropical charm of White Beach but without the beach party vibe.
+It has the same tropical charm as White Beach but without the beach party vibe.

 Located north of White Beach, you can get there from Station 1 by following a small concrete walkway below a cliff that divides the two beaches.
 If you're bringing luggage with you, you'll be better off getting on a tricycle.
 You may also walk to Diniwid Beach from D'Mall, but it will take you around 20 to 30 minutes.

 You can walk along the shoreline, swim in its clear waters, or take a photo with the sunset as your backdrop.
 Most people check in at the beach resorts located here to enjoy beachfront access to Diniwid Beach and get the privacy that comes with it.

 10. Go Cliff-Diving at Ariel's Point